sgolovine/www-2021/README.md

 ## Running in Development

 1. Make sure you have NodeJS 14+
-2. Copy `.env.example` to `.env` and replace the values with your own
+2. Copy `.env.example` to `.env.development` and replace the values with your own
 3. Install local dependencies (`npm install`)
 4. Start the development server (`yarn start`)